A Pascal's Theorem for rational normal curves: Introduction

 It is classical and well-known that this equation is equivalent to requiring that $a,\dots,f$ lie on a (possibly degenerate) conic (cf.,~(\cite[p.118]{Cob61} and \cite[Example~3.4.3]{Stu08}).
-Thus, one obtains a Grassmann-Cayley algebra proof of Pascal's Theorem.
+Thus, one obtains a Grassmann--Cayley algebra proof of Pascal's Theorem.

 We would like to mimic the same story in higher dimension.
 Let $d\geq2$ be an integer, and consider the parameter space of $d+4$ points in $\mathbb{P}^d$ supported on a rational normal curve.
 More precisely, we define the variety $V_{d,d+4}\subseteq(\mathbb{P}^d)^{d+4}$ as the Zariski closure of the subset of $(d+4)$-tuples of points in $\mathbb{P}^d$ that lie on a rational normal curve.
 For example, $V_{2,6}$ is simply the hypersurface in $(\mathbb{P}^2)^6$ defined by equation~\eqref{eq:V26intro}.
 More generally, in a previous joint work with Giansiracusa and Moon \cite{CGMS18}, we were able to provide multihomogeneous equations that cut out set-theoretically $V_{d,d+4}$ union with the the locus of $(d+4)$-point configurations in $\mathbb{P}^d$ supported on a hyperplane (see \S\ref{equationsforpointsonarationalnormalcurve} for precise definitions and more details).
 As for the two-dimensional situation, these equations can be written as algebraic combinations of determinants.
-So one may try to convert them into Grassmann-Cayley algebra expressions in order to obtain a synthetic geometric statement in the spirit of Pascal's Theorem.
-Unfortunately, while passing from Grassmann-Cayley algebra expressions to multihomogeneous equations is always possible and requires only tedious, but straightforward computations, the other direction is in general highly non-trivial, and not even always possible.
-Determining whether a given expression can be written in the Grassmann-Cayley algebra, and, if possible, determining such expression, is called the \emph{Cayley Factorization Problem} (\cite{SW91,Whi91}, \cite[\S3.5]{Stu08}, \cite[\S4.5]{ST19}).
+So one may try to convert them into Grassmann--Cayley algebra expressions in order to obtain a synthetic geometric statement in the spirit of Pascal's Theorem.
+Unfortunately, while passing from Grassmann--Cayley algebra expressions to multihomogeneous equations is always possible and requires only tedious, but straightforward computations, the other direction is in general highly non-trivial, and not even always possible.
+Determining whether a given expression can be written in the Grassmann--Cayley algebra, and, if possible, determining such expression, is called the \emph{Cayley Factorization Problem} (\cite{SW91}, \cite{Whi91}, \cite[\S3.5]{Stu08}, \cite[\S4.5]{ST19}).
 This is a hard problem, and no general algorithm is known.
-We remark that an important partial result is given by N. White \cite{Whi91}, who provides an algorithm for the multilinear case (i.e., each point occurs exactly once in the monomials).
+We remark that an important partial result is given by N. White \cite{Whi91}, who provides an algorithm for the multilinear case (i.e. each point occurs exactly once in the monomials).
 However, the equations we have in our case are not multilinear, therefore we cannot take advantage of White's algorithm.